Gender Equality in a Low Carbon World (GLOW)

 How can we ensure that low-carbon policies and strategies take gender equality into account?
 How can Covid-19 recovery measures boost women’s economic empowerment?

-Recent events such as Covid-19 and the Ukraine war have created economic shocks, especially in Africa and for least developed countries.
+Events such as Covid-19 and the Ukraine war have created economic shocks, especially in Africa and for least developed countries.
 Meanwhile, communities are increasingly affected by the shocks and stresses of climate change, including extreme weather events.
-Policies and investments should align with the ambition of the Paris Agreement, commiting countries to limiting temperature rise to 2°C and as close as possible to 1.5°C. International financial institutions and governments are pledging funds for economic recovery, stabilisation and avoidance of climate change impacts.
+Policies and investments should align with the ambition of the Paris Agreement, committing countries to limiting temperature rise to 2°C and as close as possible to 1.5°C. International financial institutions and governments are pledging funds for economic recovery, stabilisation and avoidance of climate change impacts.
 However, most governments’ strategies for economic development are still not aligned with a 1.5°C world.
 And there is a long way to go, to ensure that low-carbon policies and strategies take gender equality into account.

 Project objectives